 Catalina was the name suggested by the Pembroke Dock Heritage Trust.
 This two-storey building is adjacent to the Western Sunderland Hangar, and is being rebuilt to offer office and light workshop spaces.
 The building will include a central conference room, parking and close proximity to laydown areas, quayside and slipway access.

-The size of this property is 760m² over two floors, and is available to let from early 2023, with an option to subdivide.
+The size of this property is 760m² over two floors, and is available to let with an option to subdivide.
 Office spaces range from 37.8m² to 85m², along with two workshop spaces measuring 118m² and 120m², and a central conference room measuring 32m².

 This exciting new development at Pembroke Port is part of the next chapter in its maritime history and being based here, your business will have access to: